Antarctica: Empire of the Penguin: Ride system

-Antarctica: Empire of the Penguin featured a prototype, motion-based, trackless dark-ride system by Oceaneering International, producer of ride systems for The Amazing Adventures of Spider-Man, Transformers: The Ride, and Curse of DarKastle.
+Antarctica: Empire of the Penguin featured a prototype motion-based and trackless dark-ride system by Oceaneering International.
 The ride was the first of its kind in the world.

-When the attraction was announced in November 2011, Oceaneering had already developed a working prototype of the ride vehicle.
-The first concept art for the attraction was released in April 2012: a circular ride vehicle, seating eight riders in two rows of four.
-On May 11, 2012, Oceaneering filed a patent application for the ride's technology.
-At the November 2012 IAAPA Attractions Expo, SeaWorld Orlando and Oceaneering International revealed the trackless, motion simulator-based ride vehicle to the public.
+When the attraction was announced in November 2011, Oceaneering International had already developed a working prototype of the ride vehicle.
+The first concept art for the attraction was released in April 2012, featuring a circular ride vehicle capable of seating eight riders in two rows of four.
+On May 11, 2012, Oceaneering International filed a patent application for the ride's technology.
+At the November 2012 International Association of Amusement Parks and Attractions (IAAPA) Expo, SeaWorld Orlando and Oceaneering International revealed the ride vehicle to the public.

 Each battery-powered vehicle, or AGV, is made up of two platforms.
-Riders sit on the upper platform, which provides three degrees of freedom.
-A lower platform provides omnidirectional lateral movement.
-Unlike previous ride designs, the trackless system and the wheel and motor configurations allow movements diagonal to a rider's perspective.
-The vehicle uses a dead reckoning system developed by Frog AGV to navigate, and can cross another's path.
-The vehicle's on-board controller communicates wirelessly with a central ride-system controller.
-Movement commands are issued by the ride-system controller, and executed by the vehicle's controller.
-A specially designed system allows the vehicle battery to be quickly charged while docked at the loading and unloading platforms.
+Riders sat on the upper platform, which provided three degrees of freedom.
+A lower platform provided omnidirectional lateral movement.
+Unlike previous ride designs, the trackless system and the wheel and motor configurations allowed movements diagonal to a rider's perspective.
+The vehicle used a dead reckoning system developed by Frog AGV to navigate, and can cross another vehicle's path.
+The vehicle's on-board controller communicated wirelessly with a central ride-system controller.
+Movement commands were issued by the ride-system controller, and executed by the vehicle's controller.
+A specially designed system allowed the vehicle battery to be quickly charged while docked at the loading and unloading platforms.

 Marketing

-SeaWorld Orlando announced Antarctica: Empire of the Penguin as part of the park's largest expansion thus far.
-With 18 months between its announcement and its opening, the park wished to generate demand for the ride.
-As part of this campaign, SeaWorld released a promotional video in July 2012 and a series of videos (Behind the Freeze) featuring creative director Brian Morrow.
+SeaWorld Orlando announced Antarctica: Empire of the Penguin as part of the park's largest expansion in its history at that point.
+With 18 months between its announcement and its opening, the park wished to generate excitement for the ride.
+As part of this campaign, SeaWorld Orlando released a promotional video in July 2012 and a series of videos about the ride titled Behind the Freeze, featuring creative director Brian Morrow.